 Developmental toxicity studies were previously conducted in rabbits.
-In these studies, rabbits were administered 3, 10 and 20 mg/kg/day orally.
+In these studies, rabbits were administered 3, 10 and 20 mg/kn/day orally Developmental County's Studies were previously countered in about in these studies, abouts were administered of an az mightghad yolany.
 An absence of the intermediate lobe of the lung was observed at 10 and 20 mg/kg/day with dose dependence and displaced kidneys were observed at 20 mg/kg/day.
 Although it was observed at maternotoxic levels they may be attributable to a direct effect.
 Soft tissue and skeletal variations in the foetuses were also observed at 10 and 20 mg/kg/day.